ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

     \label{fig:SensorSpeed}
 \end{figure}

-## Angle Sensor
+### Angle Sensor

+Angle sensors measure the angle of the block relative to the direction of highest slope of the plane defined by the square faces of the block.

+Its settings are shown in figure \ref{fig:SensorAngle} and are as follows:

-- Direction: in degrees, changes the position of the middle point of the activation threshold
+- Direction: in degrees, determines the position of the middle point of the activation threshold
-- Width: in degrees, changes the size of the activation threshold
+- Width: in degrees, determines the size of the activation threshold
-- Output value: from $-1$ to $1$
+- Output value: from $-1$ to $1$, explained in \nameref{output-value}
 - Trigger
-  - Normal: sends an output when the arrow is inside the activation threshold
+  - Normal: sends an output when the angle is inside of the activation threshold
-  - Outside: sends an output when the arrow is outside the activation threshold
+  - Outside: sends an output when the angle is outside the activation threshold
-  - Note: the arrow will always try to point up no matter the orientation (in the direction of highest slope of the plane it is in)
+  - Note: the arrow indicates the currently measured angle and will always try to point up no matter the orientation of the block (will point in the direction of highest slope of the plane it is in)
 - Outputs

 \begin{figure}[H]